junkdog/bitvector/README.md

 Translating bit positions into integer, inserting each into an `IntBag` (thin wrapper around `int[]`).

 [artemis-odb](https://github.com/junkdog/artemis-odb)'s `BitVector` was the basis for this implementation.
-The benchmark setup favors the artemis implementation, as it provides an implementation translating bits to `IntBag`: it serves as a reference for best possible performance.
+The benchmark setup favors the artemis implementation, as it provides an optimized `toIntBag` method: it serves as a reference for best possible performance.

 See [jmh-logs](https://github.com/junkdog/bitvector/tree/master/jmh-logs) for the full logs.